COMBAT

 LASTING WOUNDS

-A character who is Mortally Wounded must make a successful Physicality check to avoid taking Lasting Damage.
-If they fail the check, they must roll 2d6 and suffer the corresponding injury listed on Table 11: Lasting Wounds.
+If they fail the check, they should roll 2d6 and suffer the corresponding injury listed on Table 12: Lasting Wounds.

-These wounds are permanent and cannot be healed.
+As the name suggests, these wounds are permanent and cannot be healed.

-BREAKING POINT
+STRESS & BREAKING POINT